Backed by clutch hitting and another strong pitching performance, the Kansas City Royals extended their hot streak in the opener of a six-game trip.

-This will be Cincinnati's 19th straight game with a rookie starter - which will match the longest such streak since St. Louis did it in September 1997.
+The Reds (51-66), who will try to avoid their fifth straight loss, will give the ball to a rookie for the 20th straight game - the longest such streak since St. Louis did it in September 1997.